enaqx/awesome-react/README.md

 - [reagent](https://github.com/reagent-project/reagent) - A minimalistic ClojureScript interface to React
 - [fulcro](https://github.com/fulcrologic/fulcro) - A library for development of web applications in clj/cljs
 - [tailwind-react](https://tw-elements.com/docs/standard/integrations/react-integration/) - Article that shows you how to integrate React application with Tailwind
+- [vitawind](https://vitawind.vercel.app/) - Vitawind is a Vite helper that can installing and setting Tailwind CSS in few steps.

 #### React Real Apps